Automobile Expenses

 Charitable Use

 If a taxpayer uses their vehicle for charitable activities, they can deduct these expenses.
 This involves driving to perform services for a qualified charitable organization.
-For example, a church member could use their personal vehicle to transport other church members to church functions.
+For example, a church member could use their vehicle to transport other church members to church functions.

 Moving Expenses